KristjanKruusRIA/rpp-editor/README.md

 1. **File not loading**: Ensure the RPP file is valid and not corrupted
 2. **Missing effects**: Some effect types may not be fully supported
 3. **Save errors**: Check file permissions and disk space
-4. **WAK errors in REAPER**: This has been fixed - effects are now copied with complete structure

 ### Error Messages